 - 1 lb elbow macaroni

-- Season with salt and freshly ground black pepper to taste.
+Pour in the dressing and season with salt and ground black pepper to taste.
+Mix together and serve!

 - If you like a little bit of heat in your meals, go ahead and add a pinch of smoked paprika before serving.

 - Top off your creation with a peeled and halved hard-boiled egg or your choice of protein.
 Grilled chicken breast or bacon bits would be great paired with your Confetti Macaroni Salad.